GT v KAO (Child abduction): Holding of the Supreme Court

-Subsequent Developments
+Subsequent developments

 This case is important in the history of Irish law because it set a precedent that an unmarried father who has been actively involved in raising his children is eligible for legal custody rights.
-It is important to note that there is still a difference between married fathers and fathers who are not married.
+There is still a difference between married fathers and fathers who are not married.
 However, the importance depends on whether a father has taken on the same responsibilities he would have if he were married.

 This case has been widely referred to and cited in many cases.
 It was first applied in the case of DE v EB.
 This case too concerned the question of habitual residence and the wrongful retention of a minor from one jurisdiction to another.